cterence/homelab-gitops/README.md

   - Create API keys for your DNS provider (we will use OVH as an example)

-  - Create a temporary secret manifest named `applications/external-dns/ovh-credentials-cleartext.yaml` from the ssh private key
+  - Create a temporary secret manifest named `applications/external-dns/ovh-credentials-cleartext.yaml`

     ```yaml
     apiVersion: v1